 This story can be told using a variety of methods.
 Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.

 Click here for visual aids and story-telling methods.

-The slideshow above combines the entire story of Noah into one presentation.
+The slideshow above is from another site.
+It combines the entire story of Noah into one presentation.
 On this Mission Bible Class website, however, the story is divided into two parts:

 - When everyone else on the earth was evil, who was the one person who pleased God?
 Noah

 - What did God tell Noah to build?
 An ark

 - When the flood came, how many people were on the ark, and who were they?
 8- Noah and his wife, Noah’s three sons (Shem, Ham, and Japheth) and their wives.

 - How many of each kind of animal did God tell Noah to put into the ark?
 Two of every kind (a male and a female), seven pairs of each kind of clean animal (animals that could be eaten) and seven pairs of each kind of bird.